 Parasite decides he be able to get Superman to return if he puts the Daily Planet staff in danger.
 He does that and Superman returns recharged.
 Unfortunately, Parasite is able to drain all of his energy off and gains Superman’s powers.
 The military try to do what they can against Parasite.
 This leaves Clark essentially human but weak and beaten.
 Clark makes it back to his apartment and Lisa finds him and nurses him back to health.
 Meanwhile, Jensen’s identity has been leaked on the media and his sister, Theresa, finds out.
 She ends up heading to Metropolis to see if it’s true.

 Clark wakes up a few hours later and when he and Lisa get really close, he feels his powers come back.
 He leaves and heads back to the Fortress.
 The ship’s AI creates Superman a temporary armor for him to wear that’ll keep him safe from Parasite.
 He heads back to Metropolis and the fight begins once again.
 The fight starts to go Parasite’s way, but Theresa shows up and tries to talk to Parasite.
 Parasite touches his sister and accidentally drains her energy, killing her.
-He blames Superman for it but this gave Superman the moment to finally knock Parasite out.
+He blames Superman for it but this gives Superman the moment to finally knock Parasite out.
 The military then end up taking Parasite and securing him.

 Later, Clark is talking to Martha Kent about his power loss and about how he feels that he needs to do more with his abilities.
 Suddenly, he hears Lisa scream and she’s being attacked.
 He swoops in and drops off the attacker in Alaska or Siberia.
 Later, Clark finds out that Lisa is a part-time prostitute who sometimes has to do it in order to make ends meet.
-He’s hurt by the news but that does stop their friendship.
+He’s hurt by the news but that doesn't stop their friendship.

 Later, Superman heads back to Borada and helps the island’s people stage a coup against their dictator.
 While Clark is happy about that news, he finds out that Eddie overdosed on heroin and died.
 In order to raise awareness about the issue, he writes an article about it.
 At the DP, Lois decides to shelve her investigation on Clark since he seems legit.
 Clark does find out about the investigation though when a teacher calls him about Lois’s questions.
 The story ends as Major Lee contacts Lex and Alexandra Luthor, a science couple, about countermeasures against Superman.